ddean6232/myconciergeinbelize/README.md

    3. Click **Settings** tab → **Builds & deployments**
    4. Scroll down to **Build configuration** section
    5. Find the **Build command** field
-   6. Replace `npx wrangler deploy` with: `echo "Static site - no build required"`
+   6. Replace any existing command with: `exit 0`
-   7. Set **Build output directory** to `/` (just a forward slash)
+   7. Set **Build output directory** to `.` (single period - means current directory)
    8. Set **Root directory** to `/` (default)
    9. Click **Save** button
    10. Go to **Deployments** tab
    11. Click the **⋯** (three dots) on the latest failed deployment
    12. Click **Retry deployment**

-   This command will execute successfully and Cloudflare Pages will serve your static files from the root directory.
+   The `exit 0` command does nothing and exits successfully.
+Cloudflare Pages will then serve your static files from the current directory.

 4. **Custom Domain (Optional)**
    - In your Pages project, go to **Custom domains**
    - Add your domain
    - Update DNS records as instructed

 **Important:** This is a static site.
-Do not use Wrangler for deployment - Cloudflare Pages will automatically serve your HTML, CSS, JS, and assets without any build process.
+The `exit 0` command is a no-op that satisfies the mandatory build command requirement.
+Cloudflare Pages will automatically serve your HTML, CSS, JS, and assets from the root directory.

 ## Features